 Fitness to practice hearings are held in cases were there is a possibility that a persons ability to practice in specific fields could be impaired.
-At UWS there are three Schools from which students must be aware of fitness to practice regulations.
+At UWS there are 2 schools from which students must be aware of fitness to practice regulations.
 These are:

 Every student who will be subject to fitness to practice regulations should have the standards outlined to them at the pre-enrolment stage.
 Subsequent training and reminders regarding fitness to practice are issued by each of the schools on a regular basis.
 Students who have graduated from any of the areas above must also be aware, that they will continue to be held to the standards if they become a registered practitioner within their fields.